xshi0603/systems-project2/README.md

 **Known Bugs**
 - sigint stops the program despite having a sighandler which does nothing
 - unable to disconnect individual clients, must exit on server to disconnect everyone
+- when using "/all" user does not appear